Overview

 No plaintext columns exist in the database

-All tables have RLS policies enabled
+All tenant-scoped tables have RLS policies enabled

 Revocation automatically triggers rekey of all affected rooms